King Round Robin

 "Sure, but like... who is he debate-wise?"

-I started debate under Yao-Yao Chen at Kealing Middle School, and debated for four years at Jack C Hays HS for four years (two in policy, two in LD).
+I started debate at Kealing Middle School, and debated for four years at Jack C Hays HS for four years (two in policy, two in LD).
 I read a mix of policy strategies (mostly this) and the K throughout my career, moving more heavily towards the latter my senior year (lots of Brodrillard 2NRs and a weird cybernetics aff that nobody understood but me and JD).
-My coaches were JD Sanford, Adam Tomasi, and Aimun Khan, and my thoughts on debate reflect theirs (although not as perfectly as a mirror would).
-I'm a sophomore policy debater at the University of Houston coached by Ricky Garner and Rob Glass, and I mostly go for the K these days while reading a policy aff (reluctantly).
-My favorite judge in high school (and still) was Phillip DiPiazza, and some judges I pref highly in college are Scott Harris, James Allan, and Alex McVey (D3 baby).
-I coach policy for a school in the Houston UDL and coach LD for various lone wolves and small programs across Texas (plus some Floridians).
-I study English and journalism, and am working on (loose term) research pertaining to psychoanalysis, disability, the anthropocene and capitalism, which I may even get to publish someday - the joys of academia!
+My coaches were JD Sanford, Adam Tomasi, and Aimun Khan, and my thoughts on debate reflect theirs.
+I'm a sophomore policy debater at the University of Houston coached by Ricky Garner and Rob Glass, and I mostly go for the K these days.
+My favorite judge in high school was (still is tbh) Phillip DiPiazza, and some judges I pref highly in college are Scott Harris, James Allan, and Alex McVey (D3 baby).
+I coach policy for a school in the Houston UDL and coach LD for various lone wolves and small programs across the US.
+I study english literature and journalism, and am working on (loose term) research pertaining to psychoanalysis, cybernetics, the anthropocene and capitalism, which I may even get to publish someday - the joys of academia!

 "So how should I pref him?"

-My paradigm used to be absurdly long (yes, even longer than this) and full of a bunch of weird prescriptions and distinctions between policy and LD that I realized were both somewhat inaccurate and needlessly contrived, as many paradigms are.
+My paradigm used to be absurdly long (yes, even longer than this) and full of a bunch of weird prescriptions and distinctions I realized were both somewhat inaccurate and needlessly contrived, as many paradigms are.
 If you wanna read it, here's a link - https://drive.google.com/file/d/17FJi69MGvvfIAR_vt5W6zihuYuX-WkUY/view?usp=sharing - but I only recommend it if you're extremely bored and/or get some sort of masochistic enjoyment from subjecting yourself to other people's ramblings on debate.

 I think the answer to the above question is predicated on a lot of different things depending on who you are and how you debate, so while its kind of a cop-out, the most honest answer is "it depends."
 That being said, overall I tend to be mostly tech over truth, in that my threshold for a complete/coherent argument is very rigid (and probably higher than the current LD meta, lol), but if what you say meets it, go off I guess.
 In general, robust explanation of good arguments and explicit comparison is a safer bet with me than blippy nonsense that relies on stuff going unanswered.